PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 11:33:57
+Last updated: 2024-04-06 11:34:30
-Random Quote: We didn't choose this life, we're just living in it. - Number Five
+Random Quote: Weakness is not in us, it is what we have outside. - Professor